-Orlando Florida is one of the best destinations for a family vacation in all of the United States if your kids are at all into theme parks and traditional attractions (or even for kids of all ages).
-There are so many amazing places to visit in Orlando Florida that you can expect your days to be filled with plenty to see and do — so much that you probably won’t be able to see it all during your stay.
+Orlando Florida is one of the best destinations for a family vacation in all of the United States and it is truly great for kids of all ages — even for those big kids like me who don’t have kids!
+There are so many amazing places to visit in Orlando Florida that you can expect your days to be filled with plenty to see and do — so much that you probably won’t be able to see it all during your stay, and you’ll be busy every single day.

-Family vacations in Orlando Florida isn’t exactly my typical destination or a standard article on the Desk to Dirtbag blog, but I tagged along with my girlfriend and her family on their vacation, and we did our best to travel on the cheap (using some of the lessons I’ve learned from 4+ years of continuous travel).
+Family vacations in Orlando Florida aren’t exactly my typical destination or a standard article on Desk to Dirtbag, but I first tagged along with my girlfriend and her family on their vacation, and we did our best to travel on the cheap (using some of the lessons I’ve learned from years of continuous travel), and I loved it so much that I even returned a second time later on with my mom.

 Best Time to Visit Orlando Florida

-There isn’t really a bad time to visit Orlando Florida, it’s not like you’re visiting Minneapolis in January or something.
+There isn’t really a bad time to visit Orlando, Florida, it’s not like you’re visiting Minneapolis in January or something, although if you’re sensitive to the heat then the dead of summer when temperatures (and humidity) really climb might be a bad time.

 But if you’re trying to plan for the best time to visit Orlando Florida, I would recommend from March to May.
-During this time of year you’ve got low chances of rain or precipitation and pleasant temperatures all around.
+During this time of year, you’ve got low chances of rain or precipitation and pleasant temperatures all around.
+Be wary of spring break though if you want to avoid the biggest crowds during that time period.

-From November to February you can expect cool temperatures (not outright cold), but if you’re coming from the north it might be downright warm in comparison.
+From November to February you can expect cooler temperatures (not outright cold), but if you’re coming from the north it will be downright warm in comparison.
 Or if you’re coming from hotter climates (like Colombia) it may seem quite cold in comparison.

 From June through September you can expect a lot more probability of rain as well as some pretty sweltering temperatures.
 It’s also the busiest time of year at many of the main attractions in Orlando because of school breaks.

-But the best month to visit Orlando Florida might just be one of the shoulder months, IE March or September, thereby avoiding the heaviest school crowds
+But the best month to visit Orlando Florida might just be one of the shoulder months, like March or October, thereby avoiding the heaviest school crowds.
+If you’re traveling with kids, then you’ve got to work around school schedules, but if you have more flexibility or want to avoid the crowds, then try to travel during the school season.

 So now that we’ve covered when to visit, we can move on to talking about some of the best Orlando Florida attractions.